 If you convert these to the points system, you get a much more logical set of values: 30pt margins with 12pt gutter.
 For this reason, when initially designing a grid, it is worth giving extra consideration to how you make the two systems compatible.

 One approach is to create a grid that has a border to compensate for the irregular measurement, leaving you with a text block in the centre that has a rational points measurement.
 Alternatively, a page size built around a logical division of points can be used.

 Grids in practice

 In practice, grids offer designers an underpinning structure to their work, essentially taking the guesswork out of design.
-If carefully considered, these grids can have the spontaneity of the falling autumn leaves or pigeons mentioned earlier by Gill, while implying a satisfying sense of order and hierarchy.
+If carefully considered, these grids can have the spontaneity of the falling autumn leaves or pigeons, while implying a satisfying sense of order and hierarchy.

 Arguably, the best design work occurs when there is a certain amount of tension between control and freedom.
 When a designer has a sound understanding of grids and editorial structure, and also incorporates a sense of artistic, more intuitive flair into their work, truly great things are created.

 This article was originally published in issue 259 of Computer Arts, the global design magazine – helping you solve daily design challenges with insights, advice and inspiration.

 Special Christmas offer: Save up to 49% on a subscription to Computer Arts for you or a friend for Christmas.
 It's a limited offer, so move quickly...